 All hunts involve good food, a friendly atmosphere and children are welcome.

 The club has a buddy list for people looking for like-minded hunters to take to the field with.
 If you don't want to hunt alone you can join the club and add your name to the list or find a buddy on it.

-We are interested in getting you involved in the hobby of metal detecting or just having you join us on our outings.
+We are interested in getting you involved in the hobby of metal detecting or just having you join at our hunts.
 We can't guarantee success in finding treasure, but we can offer you some good times and plenty of advice and friendship when you join us in this very rewarding hobby.

 Because the newsletters contain personal information they will be available to members only via a password login.
 Sorry for any inconvenience, and it may be changed in the future, but spambots and defective carbon units have caused this policy.
 If you are a member please email for the password.